hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

   instance_type = "${var.instance_type}"
 }
 ```
+- Remember for writing policies later!
-- In this case, "aws_instance" is the **Type** of the resource while "ubuntu" is its **Name.**
+  - "aws_instance" is the **Type** of the resource.
+      - "ubuntu" is its **Name.**
   - Each occurrence of a resource is referred to as a **Resource Instance.**
-- This Terraform code will create two **Instances** of the resource since count was set to 2.
+  - This code will create two **Instances** of the resource since count was set to 2.

 ---
-name: methodology-3
+name: methodology-4
-# Create a Terraform Configuration: backend.tf
+# Integrate with Terraform Cloud

+- In order to use the Remote Backend against a TFC/TFE server;
+  - Authenticate to Terraform Cloud `terraform login`
+  - Configure your backend

 ```
 terraform {